 When considering moisture exposure, vinyl flooring is a clear winner.
 It also has a longer lifespan and overall durability.
 Don’t forget to factor in your budget, however; vinyl flooring may be more expensive than laminate flooring, especially if you choose luxury vinyl flooring.
 Although it can last twice as long as laminate, vinyl flooring may involve a larger upfront investment.

-Aesthetically, vinyl is often considered inferior to laminate.
-Vinyl has come a long way when it comes to style choices; you can now find vinyl flooring that mimics the look of stone, tile, or wood floors.
-However, the appearance is less realistic compared to laminate.
+Historically, vinyl was at one point considered aesthetically inferior to laminate.
+Now however, vinyl has come a long way when it comes to style choices; you can find vinyl flooring that mimics the look and feel of stone, tile, and even wood floors with realistic accuracy.

 Laminate Flooring Pros and Cons